-The executive directors receive a superannuation guarantee contribution required by the government, which is 10.5% (10% for 30 June 2022), and do not receive any other retirement benefits.
+The executive directors receive a superannuation guarantee contribution required by the government, which is 11% (10.5% for 30 June 2023), and do not receive any other retirement benefits.

 All remuneration paid to directors and executives is valued at the cost to the Company and expensed or capitalised to exploration expenditure if appropriate.
 Options, if given to directors and executives in lieu of remuneration, are valued using the Black-Scholes methodology.
 The board's policy is to remunerate non-executive directors at market rates for time, commitment, and responsibilities.
 The Board determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties, and accountability.
 Independent external advice is sought when required.
-The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting.
-Fees for non-executive directors are not linked to the performance of the Company.
-However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the Company and are able to participate in the employee share option plan.
+The maximum aggregate amount of fees that can be paid to non-executive directors are not linked to the performance of the Company.
+However, to align directors interests with shareholder interests, the directors are encouraged to hold shares in the Company and are able to participate in the employee share option plan.

-3. Options issued as part of remuneration for the year ended 30 June 2023
+3. Options issued as part of remuneration for the year ended 30 June 2024